-5.3.11.
+5.3.6.
 Current and deferred income tax

 Current and deferred tax is calculated based on the Financial Statements in accordance with the tax laws in effect in Greece.
-Income tax is calculated based on the profits of each company as restated in their tax declarations, additional income tax that is assessed by the tax audits of the tax authorities, and from deferred income taxes based on the statutory tax rates.
+Income tax is calculated based on the earnings of each company as restated in their tax declarations, additional income tax assessed by the tax audits of the tax authorities, and from deferred income taxes based on the statutory tax rates.